techeverri/techeverri/README.md

 ### Hey there 👋

-My name is Tomas, a Software Developer from 🇨🇴 Colombia living in 🇸🇪 Stockholm, Sweden.
-I’m passionate about technology and programming, especially web development, and I contribute to open-source projects whenever possible.
-In my free time, I enjoy a mix of sports and outdoor activities.
-I play 🏸 [badminton](https://badmintonsweden.tournamentsoftware.com/player-profile/c51332aa-ffdc-47aa-9d28-281ed4108d03) (singles, doubles, and mixed doubles) and 🏐 [volleyball](https://kthvolleyball.com/) (mainly indoor).
-Although I used to play ⚽️ football, I’ve slowed down due to knee issues 😅.
-When I’m not playing sports, I love exploring nature with 🚲 cycling, 🛶 kayaking, and enjoying quiet 🧺 picnics.
-In my downtime, I like to relax by watching 📺 films and TV shows with my wife 👰.
-Whether coding, exploring the outdoors, or spending time with loved ones, I’m always pursuing things that keep me energized and creative.
+Hi, I’m Tomas, a Software Developer from 🇨🇴 Colombia, now living in 🇸🇪 Stockholm, Sweden.
+I’m passionate about technology, especially web development, and I contribute to open-source projects when I can.

+In my free time, I enjoy playing sports and being outdoors.
+I play 🏸 [badminton](https://badmintonsweden.tournamentsoftware.com/player-profile/c51332aa-ffdc-47aa-9d28-281ed4108d03) (singles, doubles, and mixed doubles).
+I used to play 🏐 [volleyball](https://kthvolleyball.com/) (mainly indoor) and ⚽️ football, but I’ve slowed down because of knee issues 😅.

+I also enjoy 🚲 cycling, 🛶 kayaking, and having 🧺 picnics.
+When I’m relaxing, I like to watch 📺 films and TV shows with my wife 👰.

+I’m always looking for things that keep me creative and energized, whether it’s coding, being outdoors, or spending time with loved ones.

 🔗 <https://techeverri.dev>